 Crowdin supports a wide range of localization formats, including but not limited to files for mobile, software, documents, subtitles, and graphic assets.
 Supported file formats and details about custom file formats are listed below and sorted by category.

 Localize images associated with your product to improve your product’s user experience.

-Note: File formats which are not officially supported will be recognized as plain text files (if they have text content) or as graphic assets.
+File formats that are not officially supported will be recognized as plain text files (if they have text content) or as graphic assets.

-As various file formats allow the creation of custom placeholders, we can also add a support of the custom ones you use in your project.
-To request the support of your custom placeholders – email Crowdin customer success team at email@example.com
+As various file formats allow the creation of custom placeholders, we can also add support for the custom ones you use in your project.
+To request the support of your custom placeholders – email the Crowdin customer success team at email@example.com